halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 # Graph Sampling Quality Prediction for Algorithm Recommendation

-This repository includes the code and data for the **Graph Sampling Quality Prediction for Algorithm Recommendation** paper, a method for predicting quality and performance of different graph sampling algorithms of three categories (node-based, edge-based and traversal).
+This repository includes the code and data for the **Graph Sampling Quality Prediction for Algorithm Recommendation** paper, a machine learning (ML) based method for predicting quality and performance of different graph sampling algorithms of three categories (node-based, edge-based and traversal).

 This tutorial includes instructions for graph data preparation, processing, sampling, model training and evaluation, providing model reproducibility.
 It consists of following sections:
 1. Data generation